eli-s/secrets-leaks-detector/README.md

 This tool is designed for **defensive security purposes only**.
 It helps identify potentially leaked AWS credentials in repositories to prevent unauthorized access.
 Always handle detected credentials securely and rotate any exposed keys immediately.

 **Remember**: Finding and removing secrets from current files doesn't remove them from git history.
 Consider using tools like `git-filter-branch` or `BFG Repo-Cleaner` for complete secret removal.

+## Known Issues
+- the excluded path not working yet